-Ground Floor parking 1st half of 2nd Will Be One Duplex House.
-The Second Duplex house will be Half of 2nd Floor and 3rd Floor.
+For 20×30 construction cost in Bangalore for building Ground Floor parking 1st half of 2nd Will Be One Duplex House.
+The Second Duplex house will be Half of the 2nd Floor and 3rd Floor.

-In this option, the Site will be Located in very Prime location but the size of the rooms and your common shared common amenities will be nil.
+In this Option, the Site will be Located in a very Prime location, but the size of the rooms and your standard shared common amenities will be nil.

 Note: FAR for 20×30 Site at 1.75 as per BBMP Bylaws will be 600 sq ft x 1.75 = 1050 sq ft (Excluding Parking).

 Site Cost: Rs 75 Lacs (Considering Off Sarjapur road at Rs 6000 / sq ft )

 Building Cost: 75 Lacs (3800 sq ft)